anders1901/Dilithium-decompose/README.md

 Launch ```pipenv install``` \
 Require Sagemath >=9.5

 ### Getting the data sets
 ---

-Copy and unzip dataset.zip into templat/dataset (downloaded from : https://www.dropbox.com/scl/fo/8tqg64ze5zfr77pn8rgp8/h?dl=0&rlkey=h8vvmmyfr5jgxidty9n0pfkpo)
+Copy and unzip dataset.zip into template/dataset (download it from: Dropbox - dataset - Simplify your life)

+### Getting the C code
+---

+Download it from here: https://github.com/pq-crystals/dilithium Then, add the content of the C materials folder inside dilithium/ref (replace the makefile)

 ### License
 ---